· By Angela Seto

 This keeps the honey from thickening inside the frames before extraction.

-The frames are then loaded into our extracting machine, which is essentially a large centrifuge that spins the frames so that the honey flows out of the frames and is collected into a large sump tank.
+The frames are then loaded into our extracting machine, which is essentially a large centrifuge that spins the frames so that the honey flows out and is collected into a large sump tank (kind of like a giant salad spinner!).

-If you'd like to see a quick video of this yourself, check out our Instagram post by clicking here!
+If you'd like to see a quick video of this yourself, check out our Instagram post here!

 Honey Lime Fruit Salad